 - 10:00am-12:00pm – Mapping HE Estates: Digital maps of university estates, student housing, transport and regeneration areas.
 Aim to show physical relationships and place shaping opportunities for local authorities and HEIs.
 Open to all.
 BOOK PLACE

 - 4:00pm-4:30pm – London Higher Annual General Meeting.
 By invitation only.
 MORE INFORMATION

 - 4:30pm-6:00pm – London Higher Plenary ‘Student Mental Health and Wellbeing in London‘.
 A panel discussion will take place, inviting colleagues from the university, regulatory, charity, health and research sectors to discuss this important and timely theme.
 Facilitated by Dr Peter Bonfield, Chair of London Higher’s London Health and Wellbeing Network and Vice-Chancellor, University of Westminster.
-Open to all.
-BOOK PLACE.
+Closed, at full capacity.
 Panellists include:

 - Professor Sir Simon Wessely, Regius Professor of Psychiatry at King’s College London and member of the core management team for SMaRteN (Student Mental Health Research Network).
 In addition to his role at King’s and SMaRteN Simon recently Chaired an Independent Review of the Mental Health Act and is the current president of the Royal Society of Medicine.

 - Rachel Piper, Policy Manager, Student Minds.
 Rachel focuses on tackling inequalities in student mental health, through research, policy and Student Minds partnerships with other organisations.

 - Professor Oliver Shanley OBE, Regional Chief Nurse for London, NHS England and NHS Improvement.
 Oliver has worked in Mental Health Services since 1987, qualifying as a Mental Health Nurse in 1990.